armcknight/MaVec/README.md

 MaVec [![Build Status](https://travis-ci.org/sixstringtheory/MaVec.svg?branch=master)](https://travis-ci.org/sixstringtheory/MaVec)
 ===

-A framework for performing matrix and vector math using first-class objects.
+MaVec is a framework for performing matrix and vector math using first-class objects.
 Developed after trudging through the Accelerate framework's lack of quality documentation and cryptic function names, MaVec provides a more intuitive and Objective-C friendly interface (and documentation!).
 But don't worry--behind many of its methods are the same Accelerate functions you've grown to know and love.
 Or not.
 Which is why MaVec is here for you.

-With MaVec you can create a matrix object from any of several array representations (conventional or packed row- or column- major, or band), with single- or double-precision floating point values, and then forget about the underlying details.
-It will choose the most efficient Accelerate function to perform a desired operation based on the matrix' characteristics (tridiagonal, symmetric, positive-definite, etc) and floating-point precision, while maintaining the most space-efficient backing store of values that you provide.
+With MaVec you can create an object from any of several array representations (conventional or packed row- or column- major, or band), with single- or double-precision floating point values, and then forget about the underlying details.
+It will choose the most efficient Accelerate function to perform a desired operation based on the object's characteristics (tridiagonal, symmetric, positive-definite, etc) and floating-point precision, while maintaining the most space-efficient backing store of values that you provide.

 ![](MatrixConversions.png)